-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) Very weedy crops may be declined pedigreed status. - d) Wild Buckwheat (Polygonum convolvulus) plants can produce seeds that are difficult to separate from Coriander.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) Very weedy crops will be declined pedigreed status. - c) Wild Buckwheat (Polygonum convolvulus) plants can produce seeds that are difficult to separate from Coriander.
 Seed crops with excessive numbers of difficult to separate weeds or other crop kinds may be declined pedigreed status.